Tips for Watching Macy’s Thanksgiving Day Parade in 2024

 Macy’s Thanksgiving Day Parade Route

-The parade will turned on Central Park South at Columbus Circle, where again there is no public viewing, then head south onto 6th Avenue.
+The parade will turn on Central Park South at Columbus Circle, where again there is no public viewing, then head south onto 6th Avenue.
 People can line up on both sides of 6th Avenue from West 59th Street to West 38th Street.

 The Grandstand is located at Macy’s Herald Square, but only people with tickets are admitted to sit in the viewing area.
 If you’ve watched the parade on television, this is where the performances are filmed.
 Santa Claus brings up the rear, signaling the official start of the Christmas season in NYC and time to shop at Macy’s department store.